writetome51/array-get-shuffled/README.md

-One simple function:   getShuffled(array)
+To include:

+import {getShuffled} from '@writetome51/array-get-shuffled';

+getShuffled(array): any[]

+It returns a new, shuffled version of the passed array.
 It doesn't modify the passed array.
-It returns a new, shuffled version of the passed array.